 Central to the Board’s role is risk management and mitigation.
 Alumina Limited's Risk Management Framework identifies and describes the risks identified by Alumina Limited as potentially significant for the current operations and profitability and/or the long term value of the Company.
 The Risk Management Framework makes explicit the strategies and actions in place by the Company to manage each identified risk.
 Included are risks identified associated with the AWAC enterprise.

-In terms of the AWAC joint venture, Alcoa Inc. is the manager and has a key risk management role over the operations and administrative and marketing functions.
+In terms of the AWAC joint venture, Alcoa Corporation is the manager/operator and has a key risk management role over the operations and administrative and marketing functions.
 Alumina Limited reviews the management and mitigation of AWAC risks through participation on the AWAC Strategic Council and Boards of the key operating entities.
 Alcoa assess at least annually, climate change risks and opportunities as part of their overall risk management process.

 Ultimately, Alumina Limited’s directors oversee risk identification and management through the Audit & Risk Committee.
-It is also the direct responsibility of the Audit & Risk Committee to review business risk assessments to ensure appropriate coverage in the internal audit plans.
+It is also the direct responsibility of the Audit & Risk Management Committee to review business risk assessments to ensure appropriate coverage in the internal audit plans.

 Principal Risks associated with AWAC enterprise and their potential impact on Alumina Limited are disclosed in the Operating and Financial Review located on pages 22 to 23 of Alumina Limited Annual Report 2016.
 The Annual Report 2016 can be reviewed at www.aluminalimited.com/latest-annual-report/ More information, including details about Alumina Limited’s three Board Committees, policies, director independence and remunerations is available in the governance section on our website.